dimanesterenko/dimanesterenko/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Skilled IT School
 - 🌱 I’m currently learning Django/Django REST (DRS)
 - 👯 I’m looking to collaborate on any projects, which can be interesting for me.
 - 📫 How to reach me: nesterenkoodmytro@gmail.com